Skip to content

 Note

-A python script that generates KITE's input file requires few python packages that can be included with the following aliases
+The python script that generates KITE's input file requires a few packages that can be included with the following aliases

 import kite